 Skip to main content

-By Jian Sun, Director of Business Development, Hitachi Rail STS
+By Jian Sun, Director of Business Development – Systems Innovation, Hitachi Rail

-Fifty-five percent of the world’s population already live in cities.
-By 2050, that is expected to increase to 68 percent, representing 2.5 billion more urban residents, according to the United Nations. i As populations grow, cities are faced with the challenge of how to accommodate this growth and manage their transportation systems.
-There are constraints in funding, in dealing with infrastructure and development, and in retaining a great quality of life that includes ever safer, more convenient and more sustainable mass transportation solutions within and between cities.
+Fifty-five percent of the world’s population lives in cities.
+According to the United Nations, by 2050, some 68 percent, representing 2.5 billion more urban residents, may do so. i Cities are faced with the challenge of how to accommodate growth and manage their transportation systems.
+There are constraints in funding, particularly in light of the extraordinary and unanticipated costs of providing safe essential services during the Covid-19 pandemic, and in dealing with infrastructure and development.
+Investments in mobility infrastructure are needed to retain a great quality of life that includes ever safer, more convenient and more sustainable mass transportation solutions within and between cities.

-Urbanization will continue.
-With billions of people moving between home and work or school every day, plus the need to transport goods in a safe and efficient way, solving these issues in a sustainable manner is essential for vibrant societies.
+We believe economies will recover and growth will continue.
+With that, the world’s urban transit systems enable billions of people to move between home and work or school.
+We also need to transport goods in a safe and efficient way, and believe that solving these mobility issues in a sustainable manner is essential for vibrant societies and healthy economies.

 Transit authorities could also reduce congestion and improve the travel experience for passengers by partnering with local vendors in creative ways.
 Imagine getting an alert on your smartphone offering a free cup of coffee while you wait for the next train.
 Additionally, dynamic scheduling in this mobility-as-a-service model means your phone can sync bus and train times, so passengers can step off the train and quickly onto their bus for home.
 It also adjusts these multimodal schedules by taking into account road conditions, traffic patterns and the weather.